-Two disjoint DDS networks will be bridged by means of a pair of routers, allowing for the connection between endpoints hosted at each of the networks.
+Two disjoint DDS networks will be bridged by a pair of routers to connect the endpoints hosted at each of the networks.
 In particular, two ShapesDemo instances will establish communication after proper configuration and deployment of the two aforementioned routers.